rancher/rancher.github.io/rancher/concepts/index.md

 Hosts are the most basic unit of resource within Rancher and is represented as any Linux server, virtual or physical, with the following minimum requirements:

 * Any modern Linux distribution that supports Docker 1.6+.
-* Must be able to communicate with the Rancher server via http or https through the pre-configured port (Default is 8080).
+* Ability to communicate with a Rancher server via http or https through the pre-configured port.
+Default is 8080.
-* Must be routable to any other hosts belonging to the same environment to leverage Rancher's cross-host networking for Docker containers.
+* Ability to be routed to any other hosts under the same environment to leverage Rancher's cross-host networking for Docker containers.

 Rancher also supports Docker Machine and allows you to add your host via any of its supported drivers.

-Read the following to [add your first host]({{site.baseurl}}/rancher/rancher-ui/infrastructure/hosts) to Rancher.
+See [add your first host]({{site.baseurl}}/rancher/rancher-ui/infrastructure/hosts) before adding your first host to Rancher.

 ### Networking

 Rancher supports cross-host container communication by implementing a simple and secure overlay network using IPsec tunneling.
 To leverage this capability, a container launched through Rancher must select "Managed" for its network mode or if launched through Docker, provide an extra label "--label io.rancher.container.network=true".
-Most of Rancher's network features such as a load balancer or DNS service require the container to be in the managed network.
+Most of Rancher's network features, such as load balancer or DNS service, require the container to be in the managed network.

 Under Rancher's network, a container will be assigned both a Docker bridge IP (172.17.0.0/16) and a Rancher managed IP (10.42.0.0/16) on the default docker0 bridge.
 Containers within the same environment are then routable and reachable via the managed network.